 \section{Existence of traveling wave solutions}

 The goal of this section is to prove the existence of traveling wave solutions for the gCLM equation \eqref{eqt:gCLM} and discuss their properties.
-Recall that a traveling wave solution is a solution of the equation
+Recall that a traveling wave profile is a solution to the equation